Liverpool: M

 Musica Ultima Tapes – tape label set up by Steve with a thrash punk output.
 See also Ripping Thrash

-Muthers Ruin – band (c1975) feat; Roddie Gilliard (now of Muffin Men, but check his profile), that played a mutant mix of rockandroll and cabaret at places like sefton park cricket club and hms training ship something or other.
+Muthers Ruin – band (c1975) feat; Roddie Gilliard (now of Muffin Men, but check his profile), that played a mutant mix of rockandroll and cabaret at places like Sefton Park cricket club and HMS training ship something or other.

 Mystery Girls – short lived band formed July 1977, feat; Julian Cope (bass) (ex Crucial Three, later of Shallow Madness, Teardrop Explodes), Pete Burns (voc) (later of Nightmares in Wax, Dead Or Alive), Pete Wylie (gtr) (ex Crucial Three, later of Mighty Wah!), Phil Hurst (drms) (later Nightmares in Wax, Hollycaust).
 Played a superb gig supporting Sham 69 at Eric’s (Nov77) playing mainly covers like I Wanna Be Your Dog and Do Wah Diddy.
 Their orig name may have been The Tesco Mystery Girls.
 Some dates conflict, stating they formed in Sep77, but it was all over by November.